 Bishop Carlos Lopez-Lozano, our bishop, is originally from Madrid, Spain, has published articles on liturgy with the Sorbonne, reports directly to the Archbishop of Canterbury and is our beloved leader.

-Rvdo Aloysi is originally from Cuba and is in charge of our food distribution program that feeds over 100 people every week, on Wednesdays at 5:30 and Saturdays at 6:00.
+Rev. Aloysi is originally from Cuba and is in charge of our food distribution program that feeds over 100 people every week on Wednesdays after the 5:30 service.

 We provide a liturgical service with song and prayer followed by handing out a bag of food to everyone who needs it.

 Rev. Dr. Duane Miller is a native of Montana, though his mother’s family (the Boteros) is from Colombia.
 After years of ministry and teaching in the Middle East, the Duane and Sharon and their three kids moved to Madrid.
 In addition to English and Spanish he speaks Arabic.
 Duane received his PhD in Divinity from the University of Edinburgh and has published broadly on religious conversion from Islam to Christianity and the history of global Anglicanism.

 Other things to know: We are also a center that is ready to receive pilgrims for the Camino de Santiago.
 We offer hospitality in the form of free coffee and we can offer a blessing and we can sign the necessary stamps for the pilgrim´s passports.